 William & Mary Women’s Mentoring program, or WM2, connects student protégés with faculty, staff and graduate student mentors to support the flourishing of women on campus and beyond.

 WM2 is a grass-roots initiative which supports mentoring relationships between women at William & Mary.
-Potential mentors and protégés gather at a kick-off matching event in mid-September (required for protégés, strongly encouraged for mentors).
-During that event, mentor and protégé candidates get to know each other, and later are matched based on information about each participant’s interests and availability.
+Potential mentors and protégés are matched by our matching committee based on their interests and experience.
 Our matching committee proposes a protégé for each mentor; that suggestion can be accepted or declined by the mentor.
 In the Fall, we bring together mentors and proteges to met, set program expectations, and begin building their mentoring relationship.